Dark Matters (The Rasmus album): Background

 A music video for "Wonderman" was directed by Jesse Haaja and premiered on YouTube on 26 September 2017.

 On 1 December, of the same year the official video of "Silver Night" directed by Vesa Manninen was released, in which they show us a solitary robot in a house.
 It is the first official video where the members of the band do not appear.

 On 26 January 2018, a new official video of The Rasmus is released: "Nothing", which was directed by the bassist of the group Eero Heinonen.

-During the tour of the group in Russia in March of this year, the band is filming a new official video, this time for the song "Empire".